Configure hunt objects — 3D mode

 - The parent Treasure Hunt already exists.

-- You have a 3D asset ready for this object.
+- You have a 3D model file ready for this object.

 - You know the physical location and the participant hint you want to use.